mzat-msft/tutorials/llm-math/README.md

 processing the task internally before responding.
 We will see later that it will be different when we implement tools or other agents.

-The agent goes into a lengthy monologue but in the end it gives us a wrong response.
-This is expected as language models are not great in mathematical tasks.
+The agent goes into a lengthy monologue, but in the end, it gives us a wrong response.
+This is expected as language models are not great with mathematical tasks.

-### Use Chain-of-Thought
+### Using chain-of-thought

-Since we mentioned it above, can we use CoT to get the correct result?
+As we mentioned earlier, can we use CoT to get the correct result?
 We can try to change the prompt to be explicit in the step-by-step calculation.
 For instance, we can ask the following:

 ```python
 response = await agent.on_messages(